 When to seek medical advice

-See your GP if you or your child experiences persistent, severe or worsening bone pain, or if you're worried about any of the symptoms mentioned above.
+See your GP if you or your child experiences persistent, severe or worsening bone pain, or if you're worried you have any of the other symptoms of bone cancer.

 While it's highly unlikely that your symptoms are caused by cancer, it's best to be sure by getting a proper diagnosis.